Hell or high water clause

 A hell or high water clause is a clause in a contract, usually a lease, which provides that the payments must continue irrespective of any difficulties which the paying party may encounter, usually in relation to the operation of the leased asset.
 The clause usually forms part of a parent company guarantee that is intended to limit the applicability of the doctrines of impossibility or frustration of purpose.
 The term for the clause comes from a colloquial expression that a task must be accomplished "come hell or high water", that is, regardless of any difficulty.

 History

 Linguistic historian Robert Hendrickson claims in his book Encyclopedia of Word and Phrase Origins that the saying derives from a phrase used by sailors in the 1600s "between the devil and the deep blue sea".

+Other references come from the Bible in Isaiah 43:2 which speaks of Lord getting someone through water and rivers or fire.

 The first mention of a hell or high water clause in United States case law was in the February 2, 1960, case of Matits vs. Nationwide Mutual Insurance Co.
 In that case, Nationwide sought to deny insurance coverage to a woman who loaned her car to a friend, after the friend got into a collision.
 Due to the particular wording of the omnibus clause within the insurance policy, which in itself contains the hell or high water clause, the court ruled that Nationwide must provide coverage for the collision.